 The Greater Woodbury Cooperative Ministries (GWCM) was formed in 1997 by eight local churches / faith communities.
 Their aim was to cooperate in local social ministries to meet identified needs in the community.
-We now number 11 faith communities.
+We now number 13 faith communities.

-In 2007, with the construction of the County Justice Complex adjacent to the Friends/SODAT property, GWCM was forced to find a new location.
+In 2007, with the construction of the County Justice Complex adjacent to the Friends/SODAT property, GWCM was forced to find a new location for the pantry.
 God provided the solution when the Seventh Day Adventist Church at Barber and Evergreen Avenues in the east side of Woodbury, offered their ground floor for use as an outreach effort.
-This is now GWCM's main food pantry and includes office space, a packing room, a large room for client waiting area and specialty food offerings, and an extensive parking lot (and served by 2 bus routes).
+This is now GWCM's Main Food Pantry and includes office space, a packing room, a large room for assembling client cartloads and specialty food offerings (during pre-Covid it was a client waiting area), and an extensive parking lot.
+This location is served by 2 NJ Transit bus routes.

-In addition to the food pantries, the GWCM has been involved in a number of other community projects including ecumenical worship services, Vacation Bible School, a high school Peace Essay Scholarship, a clothing closet, a children's summer lunch box program, and a Handy Helpers program to assist seniors and disabled with household chores.
+In addition to the food pantries, the GWCM has been involved in a number of other community projects including ecumenical worship services, Vacation Bible School, a high school Peace Essay Scholarship, a children's summer lunch box program, and a Handy Helpers program to assist seniors and disabled with household chores.